-Born in the closet of a Parisian apartment, this DIY film company has been exploring the possibilities of analogue processes from the beginning and they have no intention of slowing down.
+Born in the closet of a Parisian apartment, this DIY film company has been exploring the possibilities of analog processes from the beginning and they have no intention of slowing down.

 The rest of the photographic world might have been discussing whether film could survive the arrival of digital photography, but Frenchman Lomig Perrotin wasn’t listening as he was busy making DIY film in the closet of his Parisian apartment.
 That tiny space housed the beginnings of what has become the world’s smallest film company, Film Washi.
 Perrotin has long been familiar with the darkroom, having observed his amateur photographer father working with an enlarger beneath the safelight many times.
 This sense of self-learning never left Lomig as he has always preferred the contemplative nature of film photography compared to the modern opportunities of the digital landscape.